icgrp/ese532_handouts/ese532_handouts/hw1/gdb_tutorial.md

     my_broken_function();
 }
 ```
-Compile and run the code with the following in your AWS A1 instance:
+Compile and run the code with the following:
 ```
 gcc -Wall -g -o program program.c
 ./program